Thursday, December 26, 2024

 In addition, it turned out that the structures built more than 30 years ago at the Khmelnitsky NPP for the construction of power units No. 3 and No. 4 were not designed for the modification of the reactor that Galushchenko now plans to buy in Bulgaria.

-“Based on the basic VVER-1000 design, VVER-1000/V-187 projects were implemented in the former Soviet Union and other countries; B302; B338, etc. There is also an unrealized modification of the B-466.
+“Based on the basic VVER-1000 design, VVER-1000/V-187 projects were implemented in the former Union and other countries; B302; B338, etc. There is also an unrealized modification of the B-466.
 It was intended for Bulgaria (Belene NPP).
 Yes, these are exactly those unbuilt units, the equipment of which Energoatom plans to use for units No. 3 and 4.
-The question arises: with which reactor installation does Energoatom plan to build new units at KhNPP?
-The 2012 law on the construction of power units No. 3 and No. 4 of the KhNPP (Law No. 5217-VI dated April 6, 2012) stated that each power unit houses a reactor unit of the VVER-1000/V-392 type,” states the former chairman of the State Committee for nuclear and radiation safety.
+The question arises: with what reactor installation does Energoatom plan to build new units at KhNPP?
+In the 2012 law on the construction of power units No. 3 and No. 4 of the KhNPP (law No. 5217-VI dated April 6, 2012), it was stated that each power unit houses a reactor plant of the VVER-1000/V-392 type,” states the former chairman of the State Committee for nuclear and radiation safety.

 No less bizarre in the bill is the proposal, or rather, the task for the government: “to ensure the modification of power units No. 3 and No. 4 of the Khmelnytsky NPP to enable them to operate using nuclear fuel using American technology.”
 This narrative caused irony from non-armchair experts.
 “We haven’t built it yet, but are we already modernizing it?
 Isn’t it easier and cheaper to take modernization into account in the design process?” suggests Nikolai Steinberg.